 3. Identify a Purpose and Direction for Your Skillset

 Now that you have a full stack of index cards, take a look at everything together, all at once.
 Some of your cards may be similar, and that’s ok.
 It can be helpful to lay them out on the floor or to hang them on a wall.
 Once you can see them together you can start to play.
 Sometimes the way that we connect our skills is more helpful than seeing them individually, so group your skill cards in different ways.

 What do you love to do and what do you dread?
 What do you feel confident doing, and where are you a bit rusty?
 What do you enjoy doing for short bursts of time, and what can you see yourself enjoying for years?
 What do you do out of necessity and what skills bring you joy?

 Now that you have a clear sense of what you bring to the table, return to that list of ways to start selling services online.
 What services jump out at you, and which seem like a wrong fit?
 You may like writing for short bits of time, have a strong sense of organization, and love to talk and instruct.
 Teaching online sounds like the perfect service for you.

-Here’s a list of profitable, manageable examples of selling services online:
+Here’s a list of profitable, simple examples of selling services online: